Resources for teachers, schools and juniors

 Goran Andersson ‘Cool, Awesome and Educational, Orienteering at school for ages 6-15’, Silva

 Read for free at Issuu.com

 The book is very well illustrated in colour with lots of maps and examples.
 It starts with the basics of what a map is and works through a range of exercises to help pupils learn how to use maps and enjoy trying orienteering.

 Here are some example pages showing some of the exercises.
 (Thanks for permission from Goran Andersson to include these):

 The book can be purchased individually or in bulk.
 See Goran’s website for details:

-The Suggested Reading and Resources pages link to useful websites, free resources and downloads.
+The Suggested Reading and Resources pages link to useful websites, free resources, videos and downloads.
 Relevant material on those pages is not all repeated here.

 The free downloads and other videos throughout this website, Better Orienteering, will be helpful as secondary school pupils progress if they try orienteering races and begin to develop their navigation beyond a school introduction.
 They are not all reproduced in this section, please do browse across Better Orienteering.
 The Better Orienteering Summary free download will help you find material you need.